 top of page

 Hock arthritis, or osteoarthritis (OA) of the tarsal joint, is a common degenerative condition affecting both canine and equine patients.
-As a load-bearing joint subjected to high mechanical stress, the hock is particularly prone to the wear-and-tear processes that underpin osteoarthritis.
+As a load-bearing joint subjected to high mechanical stress, the hock is particularly prone to wear and tear processes.
 Early detection, targeted therapeutic interventions, and ongoing management are crucial for maintaining mobility and quality of life in affected animals.
 One widely used intervention is the administration of intra-articular joint injections.
 In this article, we explore the clinical rationale, mechanisms of action, advantages, limitations, and costs associated with this treatment option in the UK.

 Cost of Joint Injections in the UK for horses